 This assessment will place the student on a scale of Level 1 (Beginner) to Level 6 (Fluent).
 Minimum English language proficiency levels are required for some grades:

 - Nursery to Grade 4 – no minimal overall level required

 - Grade 6 – minimum overall Level 3.6 by May 1st of Grade 6

 - Grade 9 – WIDA overall score of 5.0, with a minimum score of 4.5 in reading and writing components by May 1st of Grade 9

 - Grade 10 to 12 – minimum overall Level 5

-Students who obtain a Level 1 through Level 4 will be enrolled into our specialized in-school BML program that is designed to help students develop their English language skills.
+Students who obtain a Level 1 through Level 5 in Grades 1-5 will be enrolled in our specialized in-school BML program that is designed to help students develop their English language skills.

-When our students achieve an BML Level 5, they are no longer required to take part in our BML program.
+When our students achieve a BML Level 6, they are no longer required to take part in our BML program.

 Students from Preschool to Grade 8 will study Mandarin as their second language.
 In our Preschool and Elementary programs, this includes one 40-minute period per day and, starting in Grade 2, is leveled based on the student’s ability.
 In our Middle and High programs, Mandarin is taught as 1 of their 8 subject groups (usually seven 55-minute classes over a 10 day schedule).